bvkatwijk/bvkatwijk.github.io/vault/Blog/Shell - Switch Statements.md

 tags:
 title: Shell - Switch Statements
 date: 2024-09-21T21:28:03+00:00
-lastmod: 2024-09-24T16:33:02+00:00
+lastmod: 2024-09-24T17:31:19+00:00
 ---
-Recently I found out that in `shell` scripts it is quite easy to do handle a switch with cases
+Recently I had to work a bit more than usual on shell scripting, and had to do a bunch of switches.
+I used this also in the scripts for this project.
+A simplified impression shows how we could implement a very basic CLI, matching the input with supported commands:

 ```sh
 #!/bin/sh